How to Join

 - You do not need to bring pencils or paper, as these will be provided.
 If you want to bring your own pencils, make sure they are the #2 kind.

-In preparation for the Mensa Admissions Test, you may want to take the Mensa Home Test.
+In preparation for the Mensa Admissions Test, you may want to take the Mensa Practice Test.
 Your score on this test will not qualify you for Mensa, but it will give you an idea of how you would do on the Mensa Admissions Test.You can order the test from the American Mensa website.
-After you have taken the test, mail it back to American Mensa, and you will receive your score in the mail.
+After you have taken the test, you will receive your score in the mail or online.

 Mensa Workout